I warned everyone the cottage cheese recipes might be coming, and they are!

 This easy cheesy breakfast casserole is packed with protein.
 Eggs and cottage cheese unite for a creamy texture and herbs and bacon add flavor.
 Top with sliced green onions for a quick breakfast for a crowd.

-- Add the bacon and green onions and stir by hand to combine.
+- Add the bacon and green onions if using and stir by hand to combine.

 - Top with cheese and return to oven until just melted.
 Serve immediately.